bwesterf5/agility17dns_docs/index.rst

 Network Topology
 ============================

 The lab consists of two datacenters and a branch office.
-A Microsoft Active Directory Domain "EXAMPLE" runs in the branch office along with a Windows-7 "jumpbox/management" for remote desktop.
+A Microsoft Active Directory Domain "EXAMPLE" runs in the branch office along with a Windows-7 "jumpbox" for remote desktop.
 Each "site" or "datacenter" consists of one standalone GTM, an HA pair of fully licensed BIG-IP's, as well as distributed application servers running containers of Apache,MySQL,PHP.

 The lab environment is pre-configured with basic system and networking settings.

-Use Internet Explorer Browser on the Jumpbox
+Use Internet Explorer Browser on the jumpbox to log in via the GUI, or use Putty for SSH to get a shell.

 GUI username = **admin/admin**